 Well, we'd like to start by evaluating your oral health, existing smile, and discussing your idea of a spectacular smile.

 We may suggest porcelain veneers, teeth whitening, replacement teeth, and replacing metal dental work with esthetic restorations.
 However, your smile may benefit from some artistic bonding and reshaping or teeth whitening.

 Do you refer patients to specialists?

-While we are trained and equipped to handle many dental issues in our Mankato office, when a specialist would better serve you, we'll refer.
-Some dental specialists are oral surgeons, periodontists (supporting structures), endodontists (internal tooth problems), orthodontists (for moving teeth), and pedodontists (for children).
+While we are trained and equipped to handle many dental issues in our Mankato office, when a specialist would better serve you, we will refer.
+Some dental specialists are oral surgeons, periodontists (supporting structures), endodontists (internal tooth problems), orthodontists (for moving teeth), and pediatrics (for children).
 We refer to only trusted professionals with whom we have a good rapport.

 I have not been to the dentist in years, and I’m ashamed to let a professional see the condition of my mouth.
 Is your staff judgmental?